71 homes destroyed as Australia bushfire rages near locked-down Perth - RFI

 Perth (Australia) (AFP)

-At least 71 homes have been destroyed in a bushfire raging out of control near Australia's fourth-biggest city Perth, authorities said Wednesday, as they told residents to ignore a virus lockdown and evacuate threatened areas.
+At least 71 homes have been destroyed in a bushfire raging out of control near Australia's fourth-biggest city Perth, authorities said Wednesday, as they told residents to ignore a coronavirus lockdown and leave threatened areas.

 "To the people who have lost their homes, it's just devastating for them.
 Our thoughts go out to them," Western Australian fire commissioner Darren Klemm said.

+"A full lockdown and raging bushfires.
+It is frighting and it will test us all."

+No new virus cases have been detected since the lockdown began, but the number of homes lost is still expected to rise slightly.

-As the firefront moved west toward more populated areas, Klemm called on locals to act swiftly to escape the potentially deadly blaze.
+As the fire front edged nearer to more populated areas, Klemm called on locals to act swiftly to escape the potentially deadly blaze despite the coronavirus restrictions.

 "What we don't want is indecision from people about whether they should evacuate or not when we require them to evacuate," he said.